-Based on this 2009 audit statistical analysis, residential and vacant land properties were found to be in compliance with state guidelines.
-There were insufficient commercial sales to perform a compliance analysis at this time; we will instead use supplemental appraisals to augment the analysis of commercial properties in Lake County later in 2009.
+Based on this 2011 audit statistical analysis, residential and vacant land properties were found to be in compliance with state guidelines.
+There were insufficient commercial sales to perform a compliance analysis; a procedural audit was performed for commercial properties instead.